muratk5n/thirdwave/en/README.md

 ---

-.. which means high food-to-poop ratio (or low poop-to-food, 💩 / 🍔 =
-$\epsilon$).
-Less time on the stool.
-Less Shatner.
-Less Leonardo di Caprio
+.. which means high food-to-poop ratio (or low poop-to-food).
+Less Shatner, Leonardo di Caprio

 "Red meat has no fiber"